robinjack/dsl_for_data_analysis/README.md

 # dsl_for_data_analysis

-This repository contains a DSL for data analysis, created for Birkbeck
+This repository contains a DSL for data analysis, created as a project by Robin Jack for his MSC Computer Science at Birkbeck.

+The DSL's language is discussed further in the grammar section, but there are three main parts to this repo:
+1. A grammar for data analysis
+- including a SQL syntax (stretch goal)
+2. A semantic model describing a Data object and an Analysis Flow (a record of the state of the data after each function is applied to it)
+3. An evaluator to run the code written in this language
+4. A REPL that allows us to execute code in this language in an iterative fashion // stretch goal

 ## Instructions for Installation
 Need to use pipenv + install the pipfile